Emily Bacha, Vice President of Public Affairs, September 10, 2021

 Columbus, OH — On Thursday, Sept.
 9, the Ohio Environmental Council (OEC) filed a lawsuit, Ohio Environmental Council v.
 U.S. Forest Service, in federal district court (Southern District of Ohio, Eastern Division) to stop the implementation of the Sunny Oaks clearcut logging project.
 Sunny Oaks is a U.S. Forest Service project authorizing the clearcut logging of 2,485 acres of the Wayne National Forest.
 The project also authorizes several miles of road construction and hundreds of miles of bulldozer line development through the Wayne National Forest.
 The project is located in the Wayne’s Ironton Unit, primarily in Gallia and Lawrence Counties in Southeast Ohio.

-In 2017, the Wayne National Forest was assigned a timber target (quota) that was more than 422% of the Wayne’s preceding 21-year average of annual quotas.
+In 2017, the Wayne National Forest was assigned a timber target (quota) that was nearly four times the Wayne’s preceding 21-year average of annual quotas.
 The U.S. Forest Service introduced the Sunny Oaks Project for initial public comment on April 1, 2018.
 This summer, the U.S. Forest Service announced an August 25, 2021 bid opening for its first public timber sale under the Sunny Oaks Project.

 You can access the OEC complaint here.